Cen92/lego-language/readme.md

-TL is a programming language from tutorials on ANTLR.
-It will eventually be implemented for programming Lego Mindstomrs!
+TL is a programming language based on tutorials on ANTLR found here(http://bkiers.blogspot.ie/) It will eventually be implemented for programming Lego Mindstorms!

 ----
 To run install Apache ant